theupdateframework/taps/tap5.md

 This specification is technically backwards-compatible with clients that do not recognize TAP 5, because it does not change the semantics of the previous root metadata file format.
-However, this specification is useful only in conjunction with [TAP 4](tap4.md), and since TAP 4 is backwards-incompatible, then so is TAP 5.

 # Augmented Reference Implementation